Slovenia: Doing business and staying in touch

 Slovenia was one of the most prosperous parts of Yugoslavia and, because of its proximity to Austria and Italy, easily slipped into western European ways when it became independent in 1991.

-Manufactured goods, machinery and transport equipment, chemicals and food.
+Manufactured goods, machinery and transport equipment, medication, metals and rubber and plastic goods.

 Main trading partners